Rudimentary curve tracing with a programmable power supply

 Mechanism

-A simple approach is to set the voltage limit for the device maximum(power limit for a resistor, forward voltage at max forward current for a diode), set the current limit very low, then for each measurement point:
+A simple approach is to set the voltage limit for the device maximum(power limit for a resistor, forward voltage at max forward current for a diode), set the current limit very low, then for each measurement point:- Wait for the power supply to stabilize and meters to settle

 Challenges